 Whether the date is divine or not, the traditions surrounding the holidays—gift giving, feasting and, yes, beer drinking—has evolved into the celebrations of Christmas.
 Which is why I say Christmas beer is not a style, it’s a tradition.
 It needn’t be spicy or strong, sweet or dark; it need only be special, a gift to be shared in the spirit of the holiday with family and friends.

 Everyone has a favorite craft beer of the season.
-Here are 12 that are jingling my bells this year.
+Here are the 12 beers of Christmas that are jingling my bells this year.

-Our Special Ale is the granddaddy of Christmas beer, and in my opinion the craft beer that reignited America’s passion for holiday ales.
+Our Special Ale, also known as Anchor Christmas Ale, is the granddaddy of Christmas beer and in my opinion the craft beer that reignited America’s passion for holiday ales.
 Famously flavored with a secret mix of spices that changes each year, this dark ale’s body is enhanced with delicious fruit-like malts.